 Before we begin, if you are running Windows 7 or above and if you do not have the PowerShell Active Directory module installed, please do so first by downloading and installing “Remote Server Administration Tools”.
 I personally cannot live without this module.
-Our SQL Server setup Our SQL Server security setup is Active Directory based.
-Permissions are … Continue reading PowerShell: Lookup Active Directory Accounts Flexibly/Exhaustively For A List Of First/Middle/Last Names
+Please be sure to check out my related blog post which uses the function described … Continue reading PowerShell: Lookup Active Directory Accounts Flexibly/Exhaustively For A List Of First/Middle/Last Names

 I am a strong proponent and a believer of using AD groups (not even AD users) to manage your SQL Server permissions end to end.
 Restated, you would not have any individual AD users as logins in your SQL Server instance, all instance logins with be AD groups.
 If you are dealing with plain SQL … Continue reading SQL Server – Drop An User In All Databases & Drop The Login Too!